17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 How to Start

-Build writing samples and pitch publishers.
+Build writing samples and pitch projects to publishers or online platforms.

 14. Speechwriter